Making the decision to rent or buy

 Understand how having a mortgage will—or won’t—affect your taxes

 You may have heard that owning a home will help you save money on your taxes.
 For many homeowners, that’s true.
 But for some homeowners, it’s not.
-The home allows homeowners to deduct some or all of the interest they pay on their mortgage from their federal income taxes.
+The home mortgage interest deduction allows homeowners to deduct some or all of the interest they pay on their mortgage from their federal income taxes.

 Factoring in the home mortgage interest deduction in making the decision to buy or rent is complicated.
 While the tax deduction may help make the monthly payment affordable, remember the amount of your interest will go down over the life of your mortgage, and so the tax deduction will also go down.
 For some buyers, having the deduction will help make the cost of the mortgage more affordable during the first years of the mortgage.
 For others, if the deduction does not equal or exceed the standard deduction allowed, there may not be a tax benefit.
 Consult a tax professional for more information.